Caleb Landry Jones

-Early life

-Jones was born in Garland, Texas, the son of Patrick and Cindy Jones.
-As a child, his family relocated to the nearby city of Richardson, where he was raised, and where he later met Robert Hudson and formed the experimental folk rock band, Robert Jones.
-After finding some success as an actor, Jones relocated to Los Angeles to further pursue his career in film.

-Career

-After some small, sometimes uncredited roles in such popular films as No Country for Old Men and Superbad, Jones began to receive work in television, appearing in Friday Night Lights as Jimmy Adler and in Breaking Bad as Louis.
+Biography

+Jones was born on December 7, 1989, in Garland, Texas, the son of Cindy, a special educator, and Patrick Jones, a building contractor.
+He has two brothers: one younger than him and the other his older brother, John, who served in the Marine Corps.
+His maternal grandparents had both played in the Dallas Symphony Orchestra.

+Jones was raised in Richardson, a suburb of Dallas, and attended the high school where his mother worked, and was encouraged to take ballet, tap, and theater classes.
+When he was a child, he was diagnosed with obsessive-compulsive disorder.
+He discovered acting in speech class and began performing professionally shortly afterwards, mostly in films and TV series shot in and around his home state, beginning with the Coen brothers' No Country for Old Men (2007).
+He then played the drummer in Friday Night Lights (2008–2010) and Walt Jr.'s best friend in Breaking Bad (2009–2010).

+He began his musical career as a drummer for the worship band in his local church.
+By the age of 17, he started writing songs on his Casio keyboard.
+Later, at 19, he met Robert Hudson and, together with A.J.
+Durham, formed the experimental folk-rock band Robert Jones.
 Jones then had supporting roles in The Last Exorcism, released in 2010, and X-Men: First Class, released in 2011.
 The following year saw the release of Contraband, the English-language remake of award-winning Icelandic film Reykjavík-Rotterdam, and Byzantium, both of which featured Jones in supporting roles.

-That year, he had his first starring role in Antiviral, the feature-film debut from writer–director Brandon Cronenberg, the son of Canadian horror director David Cronenberg.
+Also in 2012 he had his first starring role in Antiviral, the feature-film debut from writer–director Brandon Cronenberg, son of Canadian horror director David Cronenberg.

-Jones has continued to appear in supporting roles in both independent and mainstream films.
 In 2017, he appeared in American Made, The Florida Project, Get Out, and Three Billboards Outside Ebbing, Missouri.
 The latter three films received nominations at the 90th Academy Awards; the latter two were both nominated for Best Picture.
-In 2021, he starred as Australian mass-murderer Martin Bryant in Justin Kurzel's Nitram, which earned Jones the Cannes Film Festival Award for Best Actor.

 Jones released his debut studio album, The Mother Stone, on May 1, 2020.
 It was recorded in Los Angeles and released through the Brooklyn-based Sacred Bones Records.

+In 2021, he starred as Australian mass-murderer Martin Bryant in Justin Kurzel's Nitram, which earned Jones the Cannes Film Festival Award for Best Actor.

+Jones took on the lead role in the 2023 Luc Besson film Dogman, which made Besson a great admirer of him.
+Calling him his "muse", Besson began to think of possible films to make to cast him in, and decided on the story of Dracula, which was released in 2025 as Dracula: A Love Tale.